 However, it would be a mistake to focus only on the negatives of this condition.
 People diagnosed with it have often built up coping strategies to mitigate against its negative effects, and the condition itself also brings workplace advantages.

 Aside from the general skills autistic people tend to bring to the workplace – high internal motivation and attention to detail, taking fewer sick days off, greater punctuality, viewing the world differently which adds diversity to decision-making and, if they’ve chosen to identify and overcome their weaknesses following a diagnosis, self-awareness, and resilience – people with autistic PDA differ from others with autism in several ways.

 This means they can bring more skills to the workplace.

 This might not be the first thing people think of when they consider autism, given the spectrum’s reputation for social difficulty, but many autistic people can and do develop these skills as they gain more life experience and recognise the importance of keeping on good terms with people.

-People with PDA though tend to naturally have better social interaction skills, charisma, and expressive verbal ability than others.
+People with pathological demand avoidance (PDA) though tend to naturally have better social interaction skills, charisma, and expressive verbal ability than others.

-They also tend to develop these younger than others with autism, because they want and need to use them to avoid demands by influencing people or situations.
+They also tend to develop these younger than others with autism, because they want and need to use them to resist and avoid demands by influencing people or situations.

 Again, hardly associated with autism, especially given the popular view of rigidity and obsessive behaviour.